k0dejunky/HTMLclass/README.md

 # WebMVC

-Perl MVC - This MVC is currently in development.
+ WebMVC - This MVC is currently in development.
 It is in the very early stages and isn't ready for use.
 The files contained in the repository are:

 WebModel.pm - This holds the sites data and mode information.
 The module uses WebDB.pm to push and retrieve all data from the mysql database.